boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 ### Background Color

-This allows you to set the **background color** to the spline area chart widget.
+This feature allows you to set the **background color** for the spline area chart widget.

 ### Transparency